 Employee engagement is very important because how invested a company’s employees are in the company’s vision determines how hard they fight for its actualization.
 Employee engagement results in high about 21% more profitability according to Forbes.

 Across all fields, the best results are always achieved when there is a greater sense of purpose and commitment to the task at hand other than mere financial gains or other forms of physical rewards.
 So yes, the employee is bound to do some work because the employer pays the employee a certain sum of money after a stipulated period of time or after a certain amount of work has been done.
+Managers can monitor employee attendance with an attendance tracker.
 But, does the employee care about the reason why such work is to be done?
 What difference would it make if the employee was working tirelessly because they hope to actualize a certain goal?